yashodgayashan/environment_platform/README.md

 ### Build

-To build the Core please execute the following command
+To build the module execute the command:

 ```
 ./setup.sh